isabella232/sign-integrations.en/help/workday/quick-start.md

 * Every step of the business process is executed sequentially.

     You can change the order of a step by changing the order value.
-For instance, to insert a step between items “c” and “d”, specify a new item as “ca”
+For instance, to insert a step between items “c” and “d”, specify a new item as “ca”.

 ### Example: Offer {#example-offer}